code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/activity-guidelines.md

 [**Back to the top**](#top)

 <a id="promote"></a>
-## Promoting your tutorials, CSEdWeek, and Hour of Code
+## Promoting your activities, CSEdWeek, and Hour of Code

-Please promote your 1-hour tutorial to your network!
+Please promote your activity to your network!
 Direct them to your Hour of Code page.
-Your users are much more likely to react to a mailing from you about your tutorial.
+Your users are much more likely to react to a mailing from you about your activity.
 Use the international Hour of Code campaign during Computer Science Education Week as an excuse to encourage users to invite others to join in, and help us reach 100 million total participants.

 - Feature Hour of Code and CSEdWeek on your website.
 Ex: [http://www.tynker.com/hour-of-code](http://www.tynker.com/hour-of-code
 )